KellyJoseph/gymwebapp-josephk/gymwebapp-jkelly/readme.txt

 level, and some of the features in Outstanding level

-The app has been deployed at this address: http://gymwebapp-jkelly.herokuapp.com/
+The app has been deployed at this address: http://gymwebapp-jkelly.herokuapp.com/ to log in as a pre loaded trainer, use email3 and secret as the log in and password. to log in as a pre loaded user, try email1 or email2 and secret as the log in and password.
+Alternatively you can create a new account.

 The git repository for this app can be found at: https://github.com/KellyJoseph/gymwebapp-josephk